-Ubon Ratchathani Candle Festival: A Thai Tradition in Wax and Spirit
+Ubon Ratchathani Candle Festival: Dates, Meaning, and Highlights

 Photo of author

-Every July, the city of Ubon Ratchathani in northeastern Thailand transforms into a colorful celebration of faith and craftsmanship.
+Every July, the city of Ubon Ratchathani in northeastern Thailand’s Isan region transforms into a colorful celebration of faith and craftsmanship.
 The Ubon Ratchathani Candle Festival brings communities together in a joyful tribute to Buddhist traditions, with wax sculptures and ceremonies that light up the streets and hearts of all who attend.

-• Religious meaning: Honors Asalha Bucha and begins the Buddhist Lent period known as Vassa.
+Religious meaning Honors Asalha Bucha and marks the beginning of the Buddhist Lent period (Vassa).

 Honoring Buddhist milestones